Tierion/lsat-js/README.md

 - Working with caveats (restrictions placed on the LSAT's macaroon)

 To test with an actual server that issues LSATs, check out [boltwall](https://github.com/Tierion/boltwall).
-The below example assumes a running boltwall (or compatible) server running on your local machine.
+The below example assumes a running boltwall (or compatible) server on your local machine.
 The same utilities can be used against raw LSATs as well.

 ```js